Noveum/NovaEval/README.md

 A comprehensive, extensible AI model evaluation framework designed for production use.
 NovaEval provides a unified interface for evaluating language models across various datasets, metrics, and deployment scenarios.

+## 🚧 Development Status

+> **⚠️ ACTIVE DEVELOPMENT - NOT PRODUCTION READY**
+>
+> NovaEval is currently in active development and **not recommended for production use**.
+We are actively working on improving stability, adding features, and expanding test coverage.
+APIs may change without notice.
+>
+> **We're looking for contributors!** See the [Contributing](#-contributing) section below for ways to help.

+## 🤝 We Need Your Help!

+NovaEval is an open-source project that thrives on community contributions.
+Whether you're a seasoned developer or just getting started, there are many ways to contribute:

+### 🎯 High-Priority Contribution Areas

+We're actively looking for contributors in these key areas:

+- **🧪 Unit Tests**: Help us improve our test coverage (currently 23% overall, 90%+ for core modules)
+- **📚 Examples**: Create real-world evaluation examples and use cases
+- **📝 Guides & Notebooks**: Write evaluation guides and interactive Jupyter notebooks
+- **📖 Documentation**: Improve API documentation and user guides
+- **🔍 RAG Metrics**: Add more metrics specifically for Retrieval-Augmented Generation evaluation
+- **🤖 Agent Evaluation**: Build frameworks for evaluating AI agents and multi-turn conversations

+### 🚀 Getting Started as a Contributor

+1. **Start Small**: Pick up issues labeled `good first issue` or `help wanted`
+2. **Join Discussions**: Share your ideas in [GitHub Discussions](https://github.com/Noveum/NovaEval/discussions)
+3. **Review Code**: Help review pull requests and provide feedback
+4. **Report Issues**: Found a bug?
+Report it in [GitHub Issues](https://github.com/Noveum/NovaEval/issues)
+5. **Spread the Word**: Star the repository and share with your network

 ## 🚀 Features

 - **Multi-Model Support**: Evaluate models from OpenAI, Anthropic, AWS Bedrock, and custom providers